zicklag/docs-1/contributing/codebase-overview.md

 The (two) main views used in the app: public / private.
 Also contains "internal" coupled components for those two views.

-## `/docs`

-Contains all the platform's documentation, written in markdown with additional VuePress formatting.

 ## `/packages`

 The various sub-packages of the platform.
-Including the SDK, the file-storage adapters, title formatter, etc.
+Including the file-storage adapters, schema, specs, etc.

 ## `/tests`